-the set of Key IDs of keys destroyed in Step 3.2.3.4.3.2;

-the set of Key IDs of keys destroyed in Step 3.2.3.4.3.2 transmitted to the Recipient;

-NOTE - The signaling uses the interface to the SLP as described in section 4.

-a Key Destruction Command PDU as defined in 5.4.2.4 shall be created and transmitted to the Recipient using the interface specified in section 4.
+- a) be executed by the Initiator; - b) have the following input: the set of Key IDs of keys destroyed in Step 3.2.3.4.3.2; - c) have the following output: the set of Key IDs of keys destroyed in Step 3.2.3.4.3.2 transmitted to the Recipient; - NOTE The signaling uses the interface to the SLP as described in section 4. - d) execute the following: a Key Destruction Command PDU as defined in 5.4.2.4 shall be created and transmitted to the Recipient using the interface specified in section 4.